Helm 4: the key improvements!

 The solution: kstatus.
 It’s a standard Kubernetes library that can interpret the health status of many native Kubernetes resources (Deployments, StatefulSets, Services, etc.) far more accurately than the current helm --wait.

-It will now be possible to control deployments with much greater granularity.
+It is now possible to control deployments with much greater granularity.
 With two new annotations — helm.sh/readiness-success and helm.sh/readiness-failure — Helm will continue deploying the next resource group or subcharts only once the status has the expected value.

 With this improvement, no more deployments failing because of race conditions (e.g., an application starting before its database).
-Helm will wait until each component is truly operational.
-Users will have near-total control over what “success” or “failure” means at each stage of their deployment.
+Helm waits until each component is truly operational.
+Users have near-total control over what “success” or “failure” means at each stage of their deployment.

 Other notable Helm 4 features